naragurgel/resolutions-list/README.md

 ![image](https://user-images.githubusercontent.com/112726044/204652701-665c9882-a7fa-4af2-ac44-cf1e00e816e3.png)

 The colour palette was created using the to generate some colour codes as inspiration for the site.
+The colours are cheerful tones that match the image that brings the feeling of a party, celebration, and a fresh start.

 ### Typography

 Google Fonts was used for the following font:

 Roboto is used for the page.
-It's a modern and smooth font that brings clarety to the text.
+It's a modern and smooth font that brings clarity to the text.

 ### Imagery
 The photos featured throughout the site were obtained from free image providers such as Pexels.
 I chose the bg-image for the background because it is an image that has party confetti, it refers to celebrations and that is why it is associated with the new year celebration.

 ### Site Structure

-Resolution's List is 1 pages website, where the user can easily interact creating a list of goals.
+Resolution's List is 1 pages website, where the user can easily interact creating a list of wishes for the next year.

 ## Features

 ### Header
-- The header show cleary to the user the name of the list.
+- The header show clearly to the user the name of the list.

 ![image](https://user-images.githubusercontent.com/112726044/204653223-f9c3d9d6-9221-4579-b4a9-9c31e8e17a9b.png)

 ### Type your resolution
-- The bar with the input and button to Add a item to the list is where the user can type the resolution text.
-- There is a button just beside of it to the user click and add the data to the list.
+- The bar with the input where the user can type the resolution text and there is a button just beside to add an item to the list.

 ![image](https://user-images.githubusercontent.com/112726044/204653316-4a94895d-c576-4ff1-835a-c8ac03cb376a.png)

 ### Items of the list
-- After the user Add a new item do the list, they can mark it as done or delete it.
+- After the user add a new item do the list, they can tag the item has done or not yet, they can also delete it.
-- When the user mark a item as done, it goes to the botton of the list, thus the user will see what they still have to do on the top of the list.

 ![image](https://user-images.githubusercontent.com/112726044/204653434-cd293512-777d-410f-bb54-86bd37549eee.png)

 ### Favicon
-- The icon in the browers page is the logo of the page.
+- The icon in the browser page is a list.

 ![image](https://user-images.githubusercontent.com/112726044/204653471-4c925061-0ca8-4f4e-b439-37f7ef70dcab.png)

 ### Languages Used

--HTML, CSS and Java Script were used to creat this page.
+-HTML, CSS and Java Script were used to create this page.

 ### Frameworks, Libraries and Programs